 The Nexite Edge

 The move from gates-only to store-floor is highly effective.
-Having item-level visibility in stores creates a better retail anti-theft system, stopping theft before it happens, all thanks to the Nexite tech.
+Having item-level RFID visibility in stores creates a better retail anti-theft system, stopping theft before it happens, all thanks to the Nexite tech.

 Automatically communicating their real-time location, the patented long-range and battery-free nanoBT tags are embedded in each clothing item, providing anti-tamper and anti-theft protection and a frictionless customer experience.
 The comprehensive Nexite retail anti-theft system is easy to incorporate and does not require significant investments, efforts, or training.